Who We Are

 OUR TEAM

-In addition to Gulf Energy Catalyst, he is currently an Impact Fellow in Residence at Harvard University’s Advanced Leadership Initiative where he focuses on strategies to address climate change as well as new energy technology commercialization.
-In addition, he is a Senior Advisor at Saoradh Enterprise Partners where he works with a coalition of companies, NGOs, and policymakers to strengthen and expand the Gulf Coast’s regional clean hydrogen ecosystem.
+Brett A. Perlman has had a multifaceted career spanning management consulting, senior government leadership, and nonprofit executive roles.
+He is currently an Impact Fellow in Residence at Harvard University’s Advanced Leadership Initiative where he focuses on strategies to address climate change as well as new energy technology commercialization.
+In addition, he is CEO of Gulf Energy Catalyst, an organization uniquely dedicated to advancing the clean energy ecosystem along the U.S. Gulf Coast.
+Brett is also a senior Advisor at Saoradh Enterprise Partners.

-Brett served as a Commissioner on the Public Utility Commission of Texas, where he led the state’s landmark electricity restructuring.
+Brett also served as a Commissioner on the Public Utility Commission of Texas, where he led the state’s landmark electricity restructuring.
 His consulting experience includes work with McKinsey & Company as well as his own firm, advising senior executives and private equity firms on clean energy and utility transformation.
+He has also served as an independent board director for public and private equity-backed companies and as a strategic advisor to numerous clean tech companies, including EnerNOC, Nest, and most recently, Quino Energy, a long duration energy storage start-up.
+Brett holds advanced degrees in public policy from Harvard University and in law from the University of Texas, and was a Phi Beta Kappa graduate of Northwestern University.

 John Flory is President of the Clean Hydrogen Buyers Alliance (CH2BA) and works collaboratively with GEC on initiatives in clean hydrogen market development.
 John has worked collaboratively GEC principals for several years on issues such as hydrogen carbon intensity, standardized contracts, book-and-claim and certification.